 \subsection{Planning Module}

-The planner is the core decision-making component responsible for selecting the next action based on the current AgentState.
-At each reasoning step, it evaluates accumulated information and decides whether to invoke a tool, generate a response, or terminate the workflow.
+The planner selects the next action based on the current AgentState.
+At each reasoning step, it evaluates the accumulated information and decides whether to invoke a tool, generate a response, or terminate the workflow.

-This decision is made by prompting GPT-4o (temperature=0) with a structured input that includes the current state, tool metadata, and relevant facts.
-The model returns a structured JSON object specifying the planner’s reasoning, the next tool (if any), and its input parameters.
-To ensure reliability, the planner enforces several safeguards: (1) it checks for required values (e.g., \textit{document\_language}) before allowing certain tools; (2) it halts repeated tool use with identical inputs to prevent loops; (3) it detects misuse, such as selecting a QA tool for verification; and (4) it performs recovery by incorporating error context from failed tool calls.
+The next action selection decision is made by prompting an LLM with a structured input that includes the current state, tool metadata, and relevant facts.
+The model returns a structured JSON object specifying the planner’s reasoning, the next tool (if any), and its input parameters (Figure~\ref{fig:planner-detailed}).

+To ensure reliability, the planner enforces several safeguards: (1) it checks for required values (e.g., \texttt{document\_language}) before allowing certain tools; (2) it halts repeated tool use with identical inputs to prevent loops; (3) it detects misuse, such as selecting a QA tool for verification; and (4) it performs recovery by incorporating error context from failed tool calls.

-Once a decision is made, the planner updates \textit{AgentStatus} to reflect the next step: \textit{NEED\_TOOL} if a tool should be executed, \textit{RESPOND} if the task is complete, \textit{PLAN} if the decision process fails or needs to be retried, and \textit{END} if an unrecoverable error occurs (e.g., loop detection or repeated misuse).
-All planner outputs-including reasoning traces, selected tools, and input arguments-are stored in the AgentState to support transparency and downstream decision-making.
+Once a decision is made, the planner updates \texttt{AgentStatus} to reflect the next step: \texttt{NEED\_TOOL} if a tool should be executed, \texttt{RESPOND} if the task is complete, \texttt{PLAN} if the decision process fails or needs to be retried, and \texttt{END} if an unrecoverable error, such as loop detection or repeated misuse, occurs.